 Cybercriminals will step up their attacks on mobile devices in 2018, seeking out vulnerabilities in organizations’ mobile networks using sophisticated new techniques, alongside old and proven ones.
 For those that do not have robust security policies in place alongside employee awareness training, will is not a case of ‘if’, but ‘when’ they will be targeted.

 Do you want to preserve your business from denial-of-service attacks?
-Orange Business Services’ DDoS protection offers you defense against all types of DDoS attacks.
+Orange Business’ DDoS protection offers you defense against all types of DDoS attacks.
 Find out more here

 Jan has been writing about technology for over 22 years for magazines and web sites, including ComputerActive, IQ magazine and Signum.
 She has been a business correspondent on ComputerWorld in Sydney and covered the channel for Ziff-Davis in New York.